HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/User Profile Integration.md

 - [VacancyDetailPage.vue](file://src/pages/VacancyDetailPage.vue#L1-L280)

 ## Conclusion
-The user profile integration in the Maya Platform frontend application demonstrates a well-structured approach to authentication state management and user interface presentation.
+The user profile integration in the MayaWork frontend application demonstrates a well-structured approach to authentication state management and user interface presentation.
 By leveraging Vue 3's Composition API and Pinia for state management, the system provides a reactive and maintainable solution for displaying user information across different navigation components.

 Key strengths of the implementation include:
 - Clear separation of concerns between state management and presentation